insilica/gdc-spark-gitbook/drugs_and_methylation.md

   }
 ```
 <center style="color:#800000">Downloading methylation data for all files.
 Uses dataset derived by CaseFileEntityBuilder in last example { need link | TODO }</center>
 With this code we can find methylation files and their associated aliquots and cases.
-The next steps will use these identifiers to:
-1. Find patient treatment data
-2. Download methylation data
-3. Derive experimental properties.

 ###Finding Patient Treatments
   The last section demonstrates how to find patients whose biological samples have methylation data.
 It is straightforward to build a table of patient clinical data from caseIds.
 We provide the code below, but there is a more complete discussion in {add link to other section |todo}.